COSBlab/IPL-workshop/DAY-2/README.md

   2. we now analyse the per-residue pLDDT across all models generated using the Python Notebook ```analyze_AF.ipynb``` used in one of the previous exercises.
 Please make sure to adapt the notebook to this exercise, if necessary

+  3. finally, we use the Python notebook ```MDAnalysis_interaction_profile.ipynb``` to analyze all the AF3 models obtained (5 models for each complex with antibody/fabs) and compute the frequency at which each residue of the viral protein interacts with a partner across different models to identify immunogenic domains.
+Finally, we will create a PDB file of the viral protein in which the Bfactor column will report the interaction frequency with partners across all the AF3 models generated

+## <a name="P9"></a>P9: Binding free-energy estimation

+**Aim**

+In this exercise, we will estimate the binding free-energy of the viral protein to its partner with [FoldX](https://foldxsuite.crg.eu/).

+**Tasks**

-* Finally, we will estimate the binding free-energy of the viral protein to the antibody using [FoldX](https://foldxsuite.crg.eu/).
+* We will estimate the binding free-energy of the viral protein to the antibody using [FoldX](https://foldxsuite.crg.eu/).
 To do so, the student must edit and run the following Python Notebook:
      ```
      jupyter lab analyze_FoldX.ipynb
      ```

-## <a name="P9"></a>P9: Structural analysis with MDAnalysis

-**Aim**

-In this exercise, we will use [MDAnalysis](https://www.mdanalysis.org) to analyze the AF3 models obtained in the previous exercise to automatically identify the residues on the viral protein that interact with the antibody/fab/receptor.

-**Tasks**

-To complete this exercise, the student needs to:
-* edit and use the Python notebook ```MDAnalysis_interaction_profile.ipynb``` previously used to analyze homology models
-* this notebook should be adapted to analyze all the AF3 models obtained (5 models for each complex with antibody/fabs) and compute the frequency at which each residue of the viral protein interacts with a partner across different models to identify immunogenic domains.
-Finally, the student will create a PDB file of the viral protein in which the Bfactor column will report the interaction frequency with partners across all the AF3 models generated